rahji/dotfiles/README.md

 2. Run tmux and press `prefix` (ctrl+b by default) + `I` (capital letter i) to install the all plugins listed in `~./tmux.conf` (which is just the catppuccin plugin at the moment)

 ## Installing Helix Language Servers

+Helix is ready to go once it's installed, but you do have to install the language servers for the kinds of files you typically edit.
+It's still pretty simple and you only have to do it once.
+This is the main reason why I'm using this instead of neovim - I just want to edit some files and not spend my life dealing with config/plugins.

 1. Check to see what is needed for the languages you intend to use: `hx --health`
 2. Look at https://github.com/helix-editor/helix/wiki/Language-Server-Configurations to see how to install what's missing